MichaelHirn/rlay-ontology-datum/README.md

 ### `Datum`

 The `Datum` uses `@rlay/transform` under the hood and guarantees that any generated schema is provided back to the client.
 If a schemaRegistry instance is provided, it will also write the auto-generated schema to the registry when a new `Datum` is created.
+With `.field`, `.fieldProperty`, and `.fieldAssert` it also provides an easy way to access the generated assertions.
+Under the hood it uses the `datumPrefixDatumProperty` for this.

 ### `DatumAggregate`

 Many non-rlay objects cary an internal identifier, whenever that is the case it makes sense to transform the `Datum` into a `DatumAggregate`.
 This allows that data changes on the non-rlay object can be captured and rolled up into a 'static' representation, the `DatumAggregate`.
+With `.field`, `.fieldProperty`, and `.fieldAssert` it also provides an easy way to access the generated assertions.
+Under the hood it uses the `datumPrefixDatumProperty` for this.

 ## Usage